ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 There is also one other DB that you'll see, but it's not ours.
 It's the DB that's managed by Workbox's queue.
 (At the time of writing) Each of the records in this DB will be a single request that Workbox is waiting to make.

+Beware the limitation of IndexedDB if you have WOW open in multiple tabs.
+Apparently connections from one tab will apparently block the other.
+The other connections won't fail, they'll just block until they can run.
+At the time of writing, I wasn't able to reproduce this behaviour but if you see weird things happening, this is something to investigate.

 ## iNaturalist